CodeVibranium/Notes/Django/Django.md

   > will create a envname folder
   > activate the env
 - `source bin/activate`
+- `pip freeze` to know all the packages downloaded

   > then install django in that env.